 Building communities around transit

-Ontario is taking a bold, new, innovative approach to city building.
-The province is bringing faster, more reliable and seamless transit to the Greater Golden Horseshoe by expanding the GO transit network and delivering four new priority subway projects — the largest subway expansion in Canadian history.
+Ontario is taking a bold, new and innovative approach to city building.
+The province is bringing faster, more reliable and seamless transit to the Greater Golden Horseshoe by expanding the GO transit network and delivering 4 new priority subway projects including the Ontario Line, the Yonge North Subway Extension, the Scarborough Subway Extension and the Eglinton Crosstown West Extension — the largest subway expansion in Canadian history.

 Transit-Oriented Communities Program

-The Transit-Oriented Communities Program will build vibrant, mixed-use communities that will bring more housing (including affordable housing options), jobs, retail, public amenities and entertainment within a short distance of transit stations.
-These transit-oriented communities, and other transit development opportunities, will be located along the province’s four subway projects, GO Transit and Light Rail Transit (LRT) projects.
+The Transit-Oriented Communities Program will build vibrant, mixed-use communities that will bring more housing, jobs, retail, public amenities and entertainment within a short distance of transit stations.
+These transit-oriented communities and other transit development opportunities, will be located along the province’s 4 subway projects, GO Transit and Light Rail Transit (LRT) projects.

 The Transit-Oriented Communities Program will: